 7. Review and memorize frequently used approach plates

-Once you know which approaches you will be using the most, study and memorize those approach plates.
+Once you know which approaches you will use most, study and memorize those approach plates.
 A strong familiarity with the plate will make it easier to deliver the approach brief and to ace the approach.

 8. Get your first real-world experience with IMC while in training